dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 Future&lt;bool> result = longExpensiveSearch(); //returns immediately

-// result.then() returns immediately
+// result.then() returns immediately.
 result.then((success) {
-  // the following code executes when the operation is complete print("The item was found: $success");
+  // The following code executes when the operation is complete. print("The item was found: $success");
 });
 {% endpc %}